Drexel Summer Break in Haiti: Creative Writing Intensive

 "...The week in Haiti is truly a once-in-a-lifetime experience and one that no one should pass up!"
 Kerri Heard, Global Journalism major

-The AcademicsSelect readings of Haitian literature, essays, and articles will be assigned prior to the program.
+The AcademicsSelect readings of Haitian poetry and fiction, essays, and articles will be assigned prior to the program.
 While in Haiti, students will participant in writing workshops, independent writing, and peer critique sessions, which will culminate in final creative writing assignments to be submitted at the end of the program.

-Credit: Students will be registered for 1 credit for ENGL 298 Haiti Creative Writing Intensive as part of summer term registration.
-Students will receive a Drexel grade for this course that is factored into their GPA.
+Credit: Students will be registered for 1 credit for ENGL 299 Haiti Creative Writing Intensive as part of summer term registration.
+Interested students can receive 3 credits as part of an independent study that continues after the trip.
+Credits may be applied toward the Certificate in Writing and Publishing and elective credits.

-Instructor: Professor Harriet Millan, Director of Drexel's Certificate Program in Creative Writing & Publishing
+Instructor: Professor Harriet Millan, Director of Drexel's Certificate Program in Creative Writing and Publishing

 Arrival Sunday June 12th Departure Saturday June 18th